lukechilds/humanscript/readme.md

 If the humanscript inferpreter should automatically execute the generated code on the fly.

-If false the generated code will be streamed to stdout.
+If false the generated code will not be executed and instead be streamed to stdout.

 ```shell
 HUMANSCRIPT_EXECUTE="false"